MAIF/daikoku/manual/src/main/paradox/tenantusage/2-teams.md

 # Managing teams

 Go to `settings/Organizations settings` and then click `teams` on the left menu.

-And you should see the list of existing `teams`
+You should see the list of existing `teams`

 ## Add a new team

 Click on the `Create` button.
-A team need some informations :
+A team needs the folowing informations :

-* tenant (By default, the current tenant)
+* Tenant (By default, the current tenant)
 * Name (Name need to be unique for the tenant)
 * Description, a small text to describe the team main page.
-* Team contact, an email adress for a simple contact
+* Team contact, an email address for a simple contact
-* Team avatar, it could be an URl or an assets from the object manager
+* Team avatar, it could be an URl or an asset from the object manager
-* Metadatas, some extra informations that can be passed with the api calls with team apikeys
+* Metadata, some extra informations that will be sent with the api calls with team apikeys

 ## Update an existing team
-Hover the team avatar and click the `update` button (Pen icon).
+Hover over team's avatar and click the `update` button (Pen icon).
 All the informations filled during the team creation can be overwritten.

 ## Delete an existing team

-Hover the team avatar and click the `delete` button () and confirm the command.
+Hover over team's avatar and click the `delete` button (Bin icon) and confirm the command.

 ## Manage team members

-Hover the team avatar and click the `members` button (Users icons).
-You will redirect to the team members page.
+Hover over team's avatar and click the `members` button (Users icons).
+You will redirect to team's members page.
 You can refer to the @ref:[managing members](../producerusage/2-members.md)